-1. The conflicts of interest policies and procedures referred to in Article 32(1) of Regulation (EU) 2023/1114 shall ensure that the issuer of asset-referenced tokens appoints a person responsible for the management of conflicts of interest, being independent from the business they control, and having available sufficient resources at all times for an appropriate implementation, maintaining and review of those policies and procedures.
-Such policies and procedures shall also define the minimum skills, knowledge and expertise necessary for employees to discharge their responsibilities and ensure they have access to all relevant information.
+1. The conflicts of interest policies and procedures referred to in Article 32(1) of Regulation (EU) 2023/1114 shall ensure that the issuer of asset-referenced tokens appoints a person responsible for the identification, prevention, management and disclosure of conflicts of interest in accordance with Regulation (EU) 2023/114 and this Regulation.
+Such person may also be responsible for other tasks or functions provided that it is appropriate to the scale, nature and range of activities carried out by the issuer of asset-referenced tokens and the group to which it belongs and that those other tasks or functions do not compromise the independence of that person from the controlled business.
+This person shall have available sufficient resources at all times for an appropriate implementation, application, maintaining and review of those policies and procedures and their application.
+The policies and procedures to discharge their responsibilities and ensure they have access to all relevant information.
 They shall set out the internal reporting channel of the conflicts of interest.

-2. The conflicts of interest policies and procedures referred to in Article 32(1) of Regulation (EU) 2023/1114 shall specify that the person in charge of the management of conflicts of interest shall access and report directly to the management body on at least an annual basis, as well as, where material deficiencies are identified, on an ad hoc basis, on the management of the conflicts of interest including:
+2. The conflicts of interest policies and procedures referred to in Article 32(1) of Regulation (EU) 2023/1114 shall specify that the person in charge of identification, prevention, management and disclosure of conflicts of interest shall access and report directly to the management body on at least an annual basis, as well as, where material deficiencies are identified, on an ad hoc basis, on the management of the conflicts of interest including: